CSCfi/csc-user-guide/docs/computing/lumi-vs-mahti.md

 ## Disk areas

-Similar to CSC supercomputers, LUMI uses the Lustre parallel filesystem.
-However, there's currently no fast local disk such as on Puhti and Mahti-AI.
-The fast flash-based scratch space (LUMI-F) will be made available once the installation of LUMI-G is completed.
-Also, the object storage (LUMI-O) is not available yet.
+Similar to CSC supercomputers, LUMI uses a Lustre parallel filesystem.
+However, there's currently no fast storage space similar to the local scratch on Puhti and Mahti AI available.
+A fast flash-based scratch space (LUMI-F) will be made available on LUMI once the installation of LUMI-G is completed.
+Also, the LUMI-O object storage is not available yet.
 [See the LUMI documentation for more details](https://docs.lumi-supercomputer.eu/storage/).

 ## Available partitions